Emmy Award-Winning Journalist • Expert Digital & Visual Storyteller • Host & Producer

 AT A GLANCE

 Olivia Smith is an Emmy award-winning, multi-platform journalist based in Los Angeles.
 She is a Coordinating Producer/Reporter at ABC News National and Good Morning America Digital, where she is the Deputy Video Supervisor for her team.
 Olivia creates original videos and content across all media platforms and she covers a wide range of topics, from feature stories to breaking news, and specializes in culture, lifestyle, health and wellness reporting.

 CURRENTLY AT ABC NEWS & GMA

 Olivia reports, hosts, presents, anchors, pitches, writes, shoots, edits and produces.
 She loves writing as much as she loves working with video.
-Olivia has reported live for ABC network television and special reports, and she is a correspondent across ABC’s digital platforms for live reports and segments.
+Olivia is a correspondent across ABC’s digital platforms for live reports, streams and segments, and she has reported live for ABC network television and special reports.
+She was also one of the first to host and produce for ABC News Live and ABC’s Facebook show On Location.
 Throughout her career at ABC, Olivia helped build two digital video teams from the start.
 She was one of the first people hired to the original video unit for national news, before moving on to her current role with Good Morning America.
 She joined the GMA video team from the beginning as well, helping to build and develop content for and through the digital platform’s launch.

 HONORS & AWARDS